sobolev-alexey/quiz-game/README.md

 10 random questions are loaded every time you start the game, varying in difficulty levels.

+The difficulty level can be adjusted from the dropdown on the top right of the screen.

-Your score will be shown in the end and you can share your results with  friends.
+Your score, list of the questions, correct answer and answer time duration will be shown at the end and you can share your results with  friends.

 ---